Datalab-AUTH/covid19-twitter/README.md

 ## Deployment

 Deployment is done using Docker.
 There is a docker image at `datalabauth/covid19-twitter`.
-You need to mount the app directory on the host, in order to have persistance for files.
+You need to mount the `app/data` directory on the host, in order to have persistance for files.

 ```
 export MONGOURL="mongodb://user:pass@servername:port/dbname"
 export MONGODB="dbname"
 export MONGOCOLLECTION="mycollection"
-docker run -v /path/to/data:/app \
+docker run -v /host/path/to/data:/app/data \
 	-e MONGOURL \
 	-e MONGODB \
 	-e MONGOCOLLECTION \